This programme will take place online. Visitors with tickets are informed per e-mail.

 On August 9th, thousands of protesters took to the streets in Belarus calling for free and fair elections.
 This marked the start of a broad protest movement opposing the authoritarian reign of ‘Europe’s last dictator,’ Alexander Lukashenko.
 Tonight we honour the brave people of Belarus and stand in solidarity with their cause.

 In this Freedom Lecture, several Belarusian voices share their story with regards to the current events in Belarus.
-We speak with Belarussian photographer Tasha Arlova.
-She is a visual artist working with photography, performative videos and short films, born in 1989 in Vitebsk, Belarus.
-One of the founders of the Second Thoughts reading club dedicated to “a collective exploration on Eastern Europeanness”.
-Curator of a few exhibitions dedicated to Belarusian protests.
+Belarusian artist Tasha Arlova, born in 1989 in Vitebsk, Belarus will give the Freedom Lecture.
+She works with photography, performative videos and short films.
+She is also one of the founders of the Second Thoughts reading club dedicated to “a collective exploration on Eastern Europeanness”, co-organizer of exhibitions dedicated to Belarusian protests.
 Currently on her final graduation year in Gerrit Rietveld Academie, Amsterdam.

 The Freedom Lecture